How Am I Affected by the Google Storage Project?

 Please choose your primary university affiliation below for a detailed explanation of how you are affected by the new Google storage limits and the steps you should take.

-Important: If you are both an alum and faculty/staff member, choose faculty or staff.
-Additionally, if you are both a student and staff member, choose student (unless you intend to remain a faculty/staff member after graduation).
+Important: If you are both an alum and a faculty/staff member, choose faculty or staff.
+If you are both a student and staff member, choose student (unless you intend to remain a faculty/staff member after graduation).

 University Affiliations